-(a) investigation of complaints of an urgent nature;

-(b) investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure;
+- (a) investigation of complaints of an urgent nature; - (b) investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure;

-(c) supervision of ballot boxes and other related functions during ratification votes involving the Employer;

-(d) attending meetings at the request of the Employer.
+- (c) supervision of ballot boxes and other related functions during ratification votes involving the Employer; - (d) attending meetings at the request of the Employer.
+Meetings held outside of the stewards' working hours shall be compensated by the Employer at straight-time.

-When a shop steward is the only employee on duty in a department or where his/her absence would require the Employer to call in another employee or assign another employee to a higher rated position, the shop steward may be refused leave of absence to transact union business.
+When a shop steward is the only employee on duty in a department or where their absence would require the Employer to call in another employee or assign another employee to a higher rated position, the shop steward may be refused leave of absence to transact union business.
 When such leave is refused, other time will be made available to ensure the union business is transacted.